mkalygin/alfred-yandex-translate/README.md

 $ npm install -g alfred-yandex-translate
 ```

-In addition you need to set your Yandex API key in the workflow environment variables.
+In addition you need to set your Yandex Translate API key and Yandex Dictionary API key in the workflow environment variables.

+To setup both keys do the following:

+- Generate new Yandex Translate API key [here](https://tech.yandex.com/keys/get/?service=trnsl) or use existing one from [My Keys page](https://tech.yandex.com/keys/?service=trnsl).
-- Go to [Yandex Translate developers page](https://translate.yandex.com/developers/keys) and generate new API key or use existing one.
-Copy it in the clipboard.
+- Generate new Yandex Dictionary API key [here](https://tech.yandex.com/keys/get/?service=dict) or use existing one from [My Keys page](https://tech.yandex.com/keys/?service=dict).
 - Open Alfred preferences.
 - Click on the Workflows tab.
 - Select the Yandex Translate workflow.
 - Open the environment variables panel.
+- Paste your Yandex Translate API key in the `YANDEX_TRNSL_API_KEY` variable.
-- Paste your key in the `YANDEX_API_KEY` variable.
+- Paste your Yandex Dictionary API key in the `YANDEX_DICT_API_KEY` variable.

 ## Usage